 A hysterectomy is a gynecological surgery to remove a woman's uterus.
 Physicians may recommend a hysterectomy when a woman has been diagnosed with any of several gynecological cancers but also for more benign gynecological conditions such as uterine fibroids and endometriosis.
 For some patients, a robotic hysterectomy may be recommended.
 This minimally invasive laparoscopic procedure uses robotic technology and miniature instruments that enable the surgeons to perform complex surgical tasks through very small incisions.
 Many operations that were previously considered too risky or too complex to be performed with minimally invasive technique can now be safely performed laparoscopically with the assistance of surgical robots.

-The Center for Robotic Surgery at Brigham and Women's Hospital (BWH) is a world leader in using state-of-the-art robotics to improve hysterectomy outcomes.
+Brigham and Women's Hospital (BWH) is a world leader in using state-of-the-art robotics to improve hysterectomy outcomes.

 Surgeons at BWH perform different types of robotic hysterectomies, depending on the kind and extent of uterine pathology:

 For women considering robotic hysterectomy for benign gynecologic conditions, the Center for Infertility and Reproductive Surgery and the Center for Minimally Invasive Gynecologic Surgery offer world renown expert surgical teams.